Net Dollar Retention icon

 This is reflected in the data below, which shows Net Dollar Retention benchmarks for 2022.
 The data is compiled by OpenView VC and includes over 600 SaaS companies globally.

 To read the table, identify the row of data that best represents your customer size.
-The third column provides an average NDR (50th percentile) while the last column is a great result (80% percentile).
+The third column provides an average annual NDR (50th percentile) while the last column is a great result (80% percentile).

 Annual recurring revenue formula